Do you want to have better, more fulfilling relationships?

-Similarly, cultivating a relationship means doing things that help it grow and blossom.
-It’s about cultivating the emotional bond between two people.
+Similarly, cultivating a relationship means doing things that help the relationship grow and blossom.
+It’s about developing the emotional bond between two people.

-In other words, you have to take an active role in your own relationships.
+In other words, you must take an active role in your relationships.
 You can’t just sit back and expect things to happen.
 You have to maintain them by doing things that make the relationship stronger.

 Nine Tips to Cultivate Healthier Relationships

 Fortunately, there are many things you can do to cultivate healthier, happier relationships.
 Here are some helpful tips: